heathshults/tabbed-code-highlighter/README.md

 ## Getting Started

-Start you new presentation by following the quick  ðŸ‘‰ [Getting Started guide](https://docs.framebox.com/docs) ðŸ‘ˆ
+Start you new presentation by following the quick  [Getting Started guide](https://docs.framebox.com/docs)

 ## Example